Questions and answers on financial stability

 What are the 'too big to fail' regulations, exactly?

 The 'too big to fail' regulations impose special requirements on systemically important banks.
-They are laid down in the Banking Act, the Ordinance on Banks and Savings Banks (Banking Ordinance, www.admin.ch, in German, French and Italian) the Ordinance on Capital Adequacy and Risk Diversification for Banks and Securities Dealers (Capital Adequacy Ordinance, CAO, www.admin.ch, in German, French and Italian) and the Ordinance on the Liquidity of Banks (Liquidity Ordinance, www.admin.ch, in German, French and Italian).
+They are laid down in the Banking Act, the Ordinance on Banks and Savings Banks (Banking Ordinance, www.admin.ch, in German, French and Italian) the Ordinance on Capital Adequacy and Risk Diversification for Banks and Securities Firms (Capital Adequacy Ordinance, CAO, www.admin.ch, in German, French and Italian) and the Ordinance on the Liquidity of Banks and Securities Firms (Liquidity Ordinance, www.admin.ch, in German, French and Italian).
 The regulations are designed to resolve the 'too big to fail' issue in Switzerland so that systemically important banks do not have to be bailed out with taxpayers' money in the event of a crisis.
 The TBTF regulations include provisions in the areas of capital, liquidity, risk diversification and organisation.
-They comprise measures which should make it easier to ensure the resolution of a systemically important bank in a crisis.
-The Swiss regulations are in line with international requirements by the Financial Stability Board (FSB, www.fsb.org), an international body which brings together finance ministries, regulatory authorities, central banks and the Basel Committee for Banking Supervision.
+They comprise measures to facilitate the resolution of a systemically important bank in a crisis.
+The Swiss regulations are in line with international requirements by the Financial Stability Board (FSB, www.fsb.org) - an international body which brings together finance ministries, regulatory authorities and central banks - and the Basel Committee on Banking Supervision.

 What does 'lender of last resort' mean specifically?

 In the event of a crisis, the SNB can act as lender of last resort.
-Under the emergency liquidity assistance arrangements (Guidelines on monetary policy instruments), it can provide one or several domestic banks with liquidity if they are no longer able to refinance their operations on the market.
-Emergency liquidity assistance is provided only if the bank or group of banks seeking credit is of importance for the stability of the financial system and is solvent.
+Under the extraordinary liquidity assistance arrangements (Guidelines on monetary policy instruments), it can provide liquidity to domestic banks if they are no longer able to refinance their operations on the market.
+Emergency liquidity assistance is provided only if the bank or group of banks seeking credit is important for the stability of the financial system and is solvent.
 In addition, the liquidity assistance must be fully covered by sufficient collateral at all times.
 At the height of the financial crisis in October 2008, the Federal Council, the Swiss Federal Banking Commission (SFBC; now FINMA) and the SNB adopted measures to stabilise UBS, thereby strengthening the Swiss financial system.
 The SNB participated in this package of measures by establishing a stabilisation fund (StabFund).
 In so doing, it assumed its role as lender of last resort.

 What was the purpose of the stabilisation fund?